 We are responsible for leading end-to-end supply chain engagement, spanning procurement, international freight, logistics and country readiness, and in-country delivery.

-This includes the monumental task of procuring and delivering 2 billion doses of COVID-19 vaccines, along with syringes and safe disposal boxes, from the point of production, to people in some of the world’s hardest-to-reach places.
+This includes the monumental task of procuring and delivering COVID-19 vaccines, along with syringes and safe disposal boxes, from the point of production, to people in some of the world’s hardest-to-reach places.
 It’s an immense logistical challenge, especially considering that the vaccines need to be kept at cold temperatures, and many target areas lack reliable power and transportation routes.

 UNICEF is also training local health workers to safely administer COVID-19 vaccines, as well as providing them with the necessary Personal Protective Equipment (PPE) to keep themselves and their communities safe.